cs4241-c25/a4-Zirins/README.md

 5. Beautified the login page
 6. Used Vercel for client deployment and Render for server deployment
 7. Used state management to ensure real-time updates

+NOTE: It may take a few seconds for the backend to start up initially